jpverkamp/blog/content/reviews/movies/Gravity.md

 Back to the movie.

-{{< wikipedia "Sandra Bullock" >}} (Ryan Stone) and {{< wikipedia "George Clooney" >}} (Matt Kowalski) are awesome as the lead (and really only) characters[^2].
+[[wiki:Sandra Bullock]]() (Ryan Stone) and [[wiki:George Clooney]]() (Matt Kowalski) are awesome as the lead (and really only) characters[^2].
 They're a bit... pretty, but not completely out of the realm of possibility.
 I could almost see either of them in their roles.
 It's a bit weird that Stone was in space in the first place--really, no one a little less freaked out could be trained to work on the Hubble?

 Now, onto the science.
 There are a few issues.
 Basically, orbital mechanics don't quite work like that.
-Even worse, the {{< wikipedia "ISS" >}} is in low earth orbit (about 200 miles up), while communications satellites generally orbit in {{< wikipedia "geosynchronous orbit" >}} some 22,000 miles higher.
+Even worse, the [[wiki:ISS]]() is in low earth orbit (about 200 miles up), while communications satellites generally orbit in [[wiki:geosynchronous orbit]]() some 22,000 miles higher.
 For that matter, most of the Internet doesn't use satellite connections[^3], so no matter how amusing the thought, half the US wouldn't be without their Facebook.

 Right.
 Back to the movie.